‘Myopia and childishness. And dumb smarts. That’s what’s wrong with these people. With us.’

 Remember remember the days of November, and every November to date.
 What happens here, now, has repercussions.
 It’s recorded for posterity, to be revisited and examined by those who will succeed us.

-Like some fool once said, ‘Make sure what you do is something you can be proud of, something the next generations will look back at and say, Good job!’
+Like a fool once said, ‘Make sure what you do is something you can be proud of, something the next generations will look back at and say, Good job!’

 Sadly, not everything is, or can be, good and commendable.
 Life is not always fine.
 Life is ugly and convoluted, and so are many of its records and chronicles, pockmarked with shortfalls and failures, moments riddled with shame and myopia and recycled error; homicide and suicide; atavism and regression.